zhenga1/aaron/blog/2022-12-31-JIPCAD/JIPCAD_blog.md

 - **Running of Nome Executable**
 <img src="https://raw.githubusercontent.com/JIPCAD/JIPCAD-vs-code/master/.github/images/run_nome.gif" />

 As demonstrated above, the NOME extension allows developers to run the NOME executable without having to use file explorer or navigate directories terminal.
-Instead, the extensino includes a custom command on VSCode, which allows the NOME executable to be opened and executed.
+Instead, the extension includes a custom command on VSCode, which allows the NOME executable to be opened and executed.

 - **Customize directory of NOME executable**
 <img src="https://raw.githubusercontent.com/JIPCAD/JIPCAD-vs-code/master/.github/images/remote_running.gif" />